That can only mean one thing on this radio program.

 And I submit to you that most human beings cannot handle it.

-I mean, it just go down the list.
+I mean, just go down the list.

-Jimi Hendrix, River Phoenix, Kurt Cobain, Princess Diana, Um, Janice Joplin, Karen Carpenter, Michael Jackson Prince, Amy Whitehouse.
+Jimi Hendrix, River Phoenix, Kurt Cobain, Princess Diana, Janice Joplin, Karen Carpenter, Michael Jackson Prince, Amy Whitehouse.

 It's the same thing.

-You lose control unless you're very, very disciplined and very, very astute, you lose control of your life.
+You lose control unless you're very, very disciplined and very, very astute.

 Look, Elvis Presley, if you look at his 1967 special, you talk about the movie that you saw.